Commentary on the New Testament

 24 But Jesus would not entrust himself to them, for he knew them all.
 25 He did not need any testimony about mankind, for he knew what was in people.

 It is clear from Scripture that Jesus did not know everything, as he increased in wisdom (Luke 2,52) and had no knowledge of certain things (Matthew 24,36).
-Whenever the word everything (old Greek: pas) is used, it must be checked based on the context whether it is to be understood in the absolute or in the narrower or restricted sense.
+Whenever the word everything (old Greek: pas) is used, it must be checked based on the context whether it is to be understood in the absolute or in the restricted sense.
 The apostle John writes that believers know everything (1st John 2,20).
 John does not mean that Christians have all knowledge, but that they have already understood the most important things regarding the gospel and the will of GOD.
 The statement in John 21,17 does not mean that Peter believed his Lord to be all-knowing, but rather that Jesus knew him well enough to know that Peter loved him.
-Jesus also only knew as much as he needed to know in order to be able to judge or assess people.
+Jesus also only knew as much as he needed to know in order to be able to judge people right.

 The claim that Jesus knew everything in his “divine nature” but was limited in his “human nature” falls short.
 GOD is omniscient, while humans have limited knowledge.
 Jesus cannot be omniscient and yet not omniscient at the same time.
 If Jesus had temporarily turned off his omniscience, he would not have been able to know everything.
 If Jesus had only hidden his knowledge, the statement that he did not know the time of his return, but only the Father, would be a lie, since Jesus in truth knew everything.
 The explanation that Jesus hid his omniscience as a human is also not credible because he apparently used his supernatural knowledge specifically, as in this case.